Trump's trade threats shake German auto giants – DW – 10/22/2024

 German brands could get further caught up in Trump's ultimatum to producers in Mexico.
 The Latin American country is a major manufacturing hub for the likes of Volkswagen, BMW and Audi — mostly for the US market.
 Trump has frequently threatened automakers that move their production to Mexico, where costs are lower, with a 200% tariff.

-"Mexico is a very important location for the German automotive industry," the German Association of the Automotive Industry (VDA) said in a statement earlier this month, published in Die Welt newspaper.
+"Mexico is a very important location for the German automotive industry," the German Association of the Automotive Industry (VDA) said in a statement published in Die Welt newspaper in October.
 "German manufacturers have their own plants there, where a new production record was achieved with 716,000 passenger cars last year."

-German carmakers operating in Mexico also benefit from favorable trade conditions thanks to the United States-Mexico-Canada Agreement (USMCS), formerly NAFTA, which was negotiated under Trump's presidency and is due for review in 2026.
+German carmakers operating in Mexico also benefit from favorable trade conditions thanks to the US-Mexico-Canada Agreement (USMCS), formerly NAFTA, which was negotiated under Trump's presidency and is scheduled for review in 2026.

-Just like at home, where car manufacturers complain about a shortage of skilled workers, the United States is also seeing a major skills gap due to decades of offshoring and as older auto workers retire.
+As in Germany, where car manufacturers complain about a shortage of skilled workers, the United States is also seeing a major skills gap after decades of offshoring and as older auto workers retire.

 "We are already seeing that German companies based here [Mexico] are having to lend staff to their sister companies in the United States to fill the gaps," Johannes Hauser, managing director of the German-Mexican Chamber of Industry and Commerce (AHK). told German public broadcaster ARD's Tagesschau news site earlier this month.
 "That shows how dramatic the situation has become in the US."